 Maybe it’s for the best, because otherwise I maybe wouldn’t have pursued this blog.
 Because unfortunately, to have a cooking blog means you have to know how to cook, you need to be able to write, you must be a food stylist, and you have to take really good photographs.
 I had 2 out of 4 going for me.
 But like I said, ignorance is bliss.

 I didn’t realize any of this until recently when I decided to look at some old posts of mine.
 And I nearly fell off my chair.
 I’m not kidding.
 I deleted at least 10 immediately, and then thought about perhaps saving some as future, upgraded posts.
 It wasn’t the subject matter, or the writing.
 It was those awful photos.
-What little there were of them.

 But my marinara really is so good, and so easy to make, that I decided to offer up a new post on my marinara, but with better photos.
 So here it is.
 Hopefully you never saw the old one.

-My marinara sauce contains three ingredients.
+My marinara contains three ingredients.
 There might be some dead Italians rolling in their graves when I make my marinara sauce, but that’s ok.
-No two living Italians can agree on what a marinara sauce is comprised of, so I’m off the hook.
+No two living Italians can agree on what a marinara is comprised of, so I’m off the hook.
 And I can talk about Italians, dead or alive, because I’m half Italian.
 Sicilian, actually, but I’m throwing them in the same proverbial Italian pot.

 Here’s my recipe: